Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Geography/East_Moon/Ansur.md

 ---
 ### 📿 Between Shadows and Light
-Original BSaL game takes place in 216 NE, when Ansur were still more of a transit place than real island.
+Original BSaL game takes place in 216 NE, when Ansur was still more of a transit place than real island.
 Although earning a lot by this practice alone, it lacked stronger hand to benefit.

 ---
-♜♢✥ + add name to name list + 326 NE into **history** + add link to BSaL walkthrough
+♜♢✥ + add name to name list + 326 NE into **history** + add link to BSaL walkthrough + links to locations and people
 [💠](/Entrance.md) 〰️ [➰](/Loreum/Loreum.md)